opencast/annotation-tool/README.md

 # Opencast Annotation Tool

 The Opencast Annotation Tool (aka Annotating Academic Video by Entwine) is a video annotation service that is suitable for research, teaching or learning.

-The software devides currently into two parts:
+The software is currently divided into two parts:

 * The frontend component, containing the annotation webapp.
 * The Opencast Backend modules, that need to be integrated into an Opencast installation.
-A recent version of the i frontend is already included in the annotation-tool module.

 ## [Installation](documentation/opencast-installation.md)
-The instruction on how to install the Annotation tool in Opencast 2.3+ [can be found here](documentation/opencast-installation.md)
+The instruction on how to install the Annotation tool in Opencast [can be found here](documentation/opencast-installation.md)

 ## [Building the Frontend](documentation/build-frontend.md)
 Instructions on how to build the frontend webapp [can be found here](documentation/build-frontend.md).